-- Students will demonstrate leadership readiness (self-leadership) through self-reflection, journaling, discussions, and interaction with shadow mentors and will devise and integrate learning experiences into a portfolio for faculty review. - Students will analyze and synthesize leadership skills and qualities through oral discussions with mentors and faculty, and as of Fall 2015, students develop an oral presentation or "defense" of their portfolio
+- Students will demonstrate leadership readiness (self-leadership) through self-reflection, journaling, discussions, and interaction with shadow mentors and will devise and integrate learning experiences into a portfolio for faculty review. - Students will analyze and synthesize leadership skills and qualities through oral discussions with mentors and faculty, and as of Fall 2015, students develop an oral presentation or "defense" of their portfolio.
+Depending on the SLO targeted in a particular AY, specific qualities or observations will accompany the "defense" process.

-Senior Level: Portfolio + Oral "Defense": US 460 Working with Experienced Leaders OR US 489 Field Experience in Leadership
+Senior Level: Portfolio + Oral "Defense": PLP 460 Working with Experienced Leaders OR PLP 489 Field Experience in Leadership

 • Through reflective journaling, oral discussion, and essay reports in his/her portfolio, each student generates a clear picture of the internship experience as it compares to the experience of leadership readiness.
 The senior portfolio will critique leadership perspectives and measure the student's growth in the President's Leadership Program.
+Faculty will evaluate the student on all six SLO's according to the program rubric and measure change from PLP 260 submissions.